Speak and read body language. How to convince your audience!Body language and its impact: how it is used, how it is read

 Here are some examples:

 - To get the audience to like you, make eye contact.

 People tend to pay more attention to and like those who look them in the eye.

 - To draw the audience’s attention to something, point directly at it and look at it yourself.
 The audience will follow your lead.

 - To convince the audience of something, use positive gestures throughout the presentation.
 How about smiling, nodding, open movements, etc.?

 What can be read from the eyes?
 More than wishes!
-The eyes have a big part in the human facial expressions.
+The eyes have a big part in human facial expressions.
 There is a reason why the eyes are called the mirror of the soul.
 They reveal a lot about our feelings and thoughts, no matter if we want it or not.
 Eyes can smile, radiate joy, permeate, agree, question, doubt or reject.
 Learn to read body language.

 It may be mere speculation that Donald Trump is compensating for something.
 Yes, certain behavior may give that impression.
 Let me analyze Donald Trump’s body language when he met Angela Merkel, Emmanuel Macron, Duško Marković and other leaders at the NATO-Summit in Brussels.